 For measurements involving equipment powered by a DC power supply, the output voltage and/or current should be maintained within ± 0.2% or better.
 Ripple voltage should not exceed 0.4% of the DC output voltage.

-For measurements involving equipment powered by an external AC power supply, the output RMS voltage or current should be maintained within ± 0.4%.
-If the rated value is within a range, the median value shall be taken.
+For measurements involving equipment powered by an external AC power supply, the output RMS voltage or current should be maintained within ± 0.4%..
 The AC power supply should have a specified frequency sinusoidal voltage waveform.
 The RMS summation of the harmonic components, caused by departures from a true sinusoidal waveform, should not exceed 3% of the RMS value of the fundamental frequency.
 Readjustment of the output voltage may be required during measurements if adequate stabilization is not achieved.

 The test voltage should be measured at the supply terminals of the DUT, not at the output terminals of power supply, to avoid errors due to voltage drop by the cables and connectors.